How to Stay Looking Young and Feeling Younger, Fitter and Healthier for Longer.

 The big four antioxidants are:-

-Vitamin E helps to protect your cells against photo-aging.
-That is, long term damage from exposure to the sun.
-Foods that are rich in vitamin E include tomatoes, almonds, walnuts, sunflower seeds, avocados, blackberries and good old fashioned oatmeal.
+Vitamin E helps to protect your cells against photo-ageing.
+That is long-term damage from exposure to the sun.
+Foods that are rich in vitamin E include tomatoes, almonds, walnuts, sunflower seeds, avocados, blackberries and good old-fashioned oatmeal.